Sheilah Winn: Philanthropy

 She was a principal sponsor of the National SGCNZ Sheilah Winn Festivals of Shakespeare in Schools (SGCNZ SWFSS) of 1992 and of the National Festivals in the following years.
 SGCNZ (Shakespeare Globe Centre New Zealand) was founded by Dawn Sanders in 1991.
 SGCNZ held their first Regional Festivals in 1992, back then called the SGCNZ Festival of Shakespeare in Schools.
 With SGCNZ's successful application to Sheilah Winn's Trust for funding of the 1992 National Festival, the name was changed to SGCNZ Sheilah Winn Festivals of Shakespeare in Schools (SGCNZ SWFSS).
 Later it was shortened to SGCNZ Sheilah Winn Shakespeare Festivals (SGCNZ SWSF).
-As of 2022 the festival is still running having been named University of Otago Sheilah Winn Shakespeare Festival (UOSWSF) since the University of Otago came through as a major sponsor after Sheilah Winn had passed away.
+As of 2022 the festival was still running, and was re-named University of Otago Sheilah Winn Shakespeare Festival (UOSWSF) since the University of Otago took over as a major sponsor.
 Until her death she attended the Canterbury regional competitions for the festival on an annual basis.

-In 1990 she founded the Sheilah Winn Trust for the Promotion of the Arts.
+In 1990 Winn founded the Sheilah Winn Trust for the Promotion of the Arts.
 In 1993 she supported the Women's Suffrage Centennial Year commemorations in New Zealand, marking 100 years of women's suffrage, and helped fund New Zealand's artistic contribution of embroidered stage hangings for Shakespeare's Globe in London, which opened in 1997.

 Winn died on 27 June 2001 at Christchurch Hospital, aged 84.
 New Zealand's prime minister Helen Clark said on her death: "Through her unstinting financial generosity and encouragement, Sheilah Winn has supported a wide range of artistic endeavour in New Zealand, from theatre, to weaving, to literature."